coderefinery/testing/_episodes/05-gh-actions.md

 ---
 layout: episode
-title: "Exercise: Automatic testing with Travis CI"
+title: "Exercise: Automatic testing with GitHub Actions"
-teaching: 0
+teaching: 10
-exercises: 40
+exercises: 30
 questions:
   - "How can we implement automatic testing each time we push changes to the repository?"
   - "Why is it good to autoclose issues with commit messages?"
 objectives:
-  - "Get comfortable with Travis and experience a full-cycle collaborative workflow."
+  - "Get comfortable with GitHub Actions and experience a full-cycle collaborative workflow."
 keypoints:
-  - "To enable automated testing on Travis, simply enable the repository and add a `.travis.yml` file"
   - "When fixing bugs or other problems reported in issues, use the issue autoclosing mechanism when you send the pull request"
 ---

-## Type-along: a full-cycle collaborative workflow
+##  Exercise a full-cycle collaborative workflow

-We will do this exercise in pairs.
+We will do this exercise in collaborative circle within the group (breakout room).

-In this exercise, both partners make a repository on Github and set up code and tests within it.
-The repository is linked to Travis for automated testing.
-Both partners find a bug in their repository, make an issue, clone each other's repos, fixes the bug, makes a pull request, checks the automated tests on Github, and merge their partner's change.
+In this exercise, all make a repository on Github and set up code and tests through GitHub actions within it.
+Everybody find a bug in their repository, make an issue in their own repository.
+The each one  clone one of the other's repos, fixes the bug, makes a pull request, checks the automated tests on Github, and everybody merge their co-workers's change.

 Here is an overview of this exercise.
 Below we detail the steps.